MicrochipTech/unicens-linux-daemon/cfg/README.md

 In order to prepare a connection to be switched, the integrator needs to add two optional attributes to the \<NetworkSocket> tag (valid for source and sink):
  - RouteId=".."
-	 - The RouteId  value must be a unsigned 16 bit value (0x0 ..
+	 - The RouteId  value must be an unsigned 16 bit value (0x0 ..
 0xFFFF).
 The RouteId value must be unique over the complete XML file.
 It acts as a handle, which can be used later in the C-code to address this connection.
  - IsActive=".."
 	 - The IsActive value is a Boolean (either "true" or "false").
 If this attribute is not specified, the default behavior is activated.
 If there are multiple sources for one connection, only one source may be activated by setting "true", all other need to be set to "false".